-Hamsterley Forest is a popular destination within County Durham attracting around 180,000 visitors per year making it one of the top attractions in the county.
+Hamsterley Forest is a popular destination within Durham attracting around 180,000 visitors per year making it one of the top attractions in the county.

 The forest is a great place for families, with a string of favourite picnic spots along the popular Bedburn Beck (stream).
 There are play areas, the riverside trail, the mountain bike training loop and the more adventurous can head out into the wider 2,000 hectare forest to take in some of the fantastic trails on foot, bike or horse.